IBM/aspera-cli/docs/README.erb.md

 Required Ruby <%=ruby_version%>.

-*Ruby can be installed using any method* : rpm, yum, dnf, rvm, brew, windows installer, ... .
+**Ruby can be installed using any method** : rpm, yum, dnf, rvm, brew, Windows installer, ... .

 In priority, refer to the official Ruby documentation: